edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 en una amenaza para el Estado mismo, al deteriorar la captura de valor basada en el territorio.

-The state’s ability to grant title and privilege is based on its ability to enforce such advantages through its monopoly on the legitimate use of violence.
-Communications based on global peer networks have a chance to resist and evade the violence contained within such hierarchies.
-Social relations among transnational, trans-local communities operate within an extra-territorial space, one where the operations of title and privilege could give way to relations of mutual interest and negotiation.

 La habilidad del Estado para garantizar títulos y privilegios se basa en su habilidad para asegurar tales ventajas a través del monopolio legitimado de la violencia.
 Las comunicaciones basadas en redes globales de pares tienen una